-Alternators may be installed within an enclosure for environmental protection, noise reduction or transportation etc. If the alternator is operating within an enclosure; to prevent injury, asphyxiation or death:
+Alternators may be installed within an enclosure for environmental protection, noise reduction or transportation reasons.
+Before entering the enclosure to prevent injury or death, personnel must:

+- Know the related hazards / risks.

-- Personnel must only enter the enclosure when the alternator is operating if they are wearing the appropriate protective equipment and have received appropriate training. - Personnel must, at all times; have a safe access route in to and out of the enclosure, sufficient ventilation and observe the alternator hazard zones. - Refer to; Safety Precaution Chapter.
+- Have a safe access route in to and out of the enclosure, have sufficient ventilation and obey the alternator hazard zones.

+- Wear the appropriate protective equipment.